Essonodon

 Essonodon is a mammal genus from the Upper Cretaceous of North America.
 It was a member of the extinct order Multituberculata and lived towards the end of the "age of the dinosaurs."
 It is within the suborder Cimolodonta and perhaps the family Cimolomyidae.
+It contains a single species, Essonodon browni, formerly also known as Cimolodon nitidus (Marsh 1889).

 The genus Essonodon was named by Simpson G.G. in 1927, and is also partly known as Cimolodon.
 The inclusion of this taxon within Cimolomyidae is tentative.
 (Kielan-Jaworowska & Hurum 2001, p.
 408).

-The species: Essonodon browni has also partly been known as Cimolodon nitidus (Marsh 1889).